Hughes-Morgan baronets

 The Hughes-Morgan Baronetcy, of Penally in the County of Pembroke, is a title in the Baronetage of the United Kingdom.
 It was created on 27 June 1925 for Sir David Hughes-Morgan, Chairman of the Western Mail.
 Born David Morgan, he assumed by deed poll the additional surname of Hughes in 1925.

+The third baronet was a major-general in the British Army.